7 Best Accounts Payable Software for Growing Companies (2026)

 Pros:

-- AI invoice coding and rules-based approvals: Invoices get categorized and routed automatically, which cuts down the manual review cycle significantly as volume grows.
+• Invoices get categorized and routed automatically through AI coding and rules-based approvals, cutting the manual review cycle as volume grows.

-- Purchase order matching on Plus tier: Two-way and three-way PO matching catches pricing discrepancies and duplicate invoices before payment goes out.
+• Two-way and three-way PO matching on the Plus tier catches pricing discrepancies and duplicate invoices before payment goes out.

-- Per-user pricing instead of per-invoice: Costs stay predictable as invoice volume grows, since Ramp Plus charges $15/user/month rather than adding fees per transaction.
+• Costs stay predictable as invoice volume grows, since Ramp Plus charges per user rather than adding fees per transaction.

 Cons:

-- International payment fees: Cross-border payments carry additional fees, which can add up for teams paying a large number of overseas vendors regularly.
+• Cross-border payments carry additional fees that add up for teams paying many overseas vendors.

-- Plus tier required for some ERP integrations: Direct integrations with NetSuite and Sage Intacct require the paid tier, so the free plan may not be enough for more complex accounting stacks.
+• Direct integrations with NetSuite and Sage Intacct require the paid tier.
+The free plan may not cover more complex accounting stacks.

 Pricing: Free tier available with core features.
-Ramp Plus at $15/user/month plus a platform fee based on team size.
+Ramp Plus at $15/user/month.
 Enterprise pricing is custom.
+See Ramp pricing.

 2. BILL: best for teams on QuickBooks or Xero